Origin stories behind 30 holidays

 Valentine’s Day is celebrated around the world on February 14.
 It is named in honor of St. Valentine, who was murdered on February 14, 270 A.D., for defying Roman officials and helping his fellow Christians.
 Valentine’s Day became associated with romance because the Christian church wanted a Christian holiday to compete with the Roman holiday, Lupercalia (February 15), which was also associated with love and fertility.

 Take Our Daughters and Sons to Work Day

 Take Our Daughters and Sons to Work Day, also known as Take Your Kids to Work Day, is an American holiday celebrated on the fourth Thursday in April.
 The holiday originated as Take Your Daughter to Work Day by feminist Gloria Steinem and the Ms. Foundation for Women as a way to expose young girls to career opportunities.
 The holiday was officially expanded to include boys in 2003, although they had been unofficially included much earlier.

 Eid al-Adha is an Islamic religious holiday on the 12th of Dhu al-Hijjah, the final month in the lunar calendar.
 The holiday began as a way to celebrate Abraham’s willingness to sacrifice his son to show obedience to God’s command.
 Eid al-Adha is celebrated worldwide as a time for Muslims to sacrifice for Allah and share with their family and neighbors.

-Mother’s Day in America is celebrated on the second Sunday in May, and was started by Anna Jarvis in 1908 in memory of her deceased mother.
-Jarvis began campaigning and in 1914 President Woodrow Wilson signed a law making Mother’s Day a national holiday.
+Mother’s Day in America is celebrated on the second Sunday in May and was started by Anna Jarvis in 1908 in memory of her deceased mother.
+Jarvis began campaigning for the holiday and, in 1914, President Woodrow Wilson signed a law making Mother’s Day a national holiday.

 Employee Appreciation Day